SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     "- See the method implementation of inst_meth1.
 It shows that "  instance methods can access both static and instance attributes.
-    "- As mentioned above regarding the attributes, in the same class and "  in this example, you can call the methods directly (without via "  a reference variable).
+    "- As mentioned above regarding the attributes, in the same class and "  in this example, you can call the methods directly (without using "  a reference variable).
     inst_meth1( ).